microsoft/Olive/docs/source/features/passes/onnx.md

 * The `tool_command_args` will be used to describe the input parameters to create the `PrePostProcessor` instance.
 It is list of `PrePostProcessorInput`.
   The `name` is the tensor name.
 The `data_type` and `shape` will be used to create the tensor type.
 The `shape` can be a list of integers or a list of string.

-Users that write their own pre/post processing steps need to have the knowledge about whether the step includes the operators that is built-in support or supported in onnxextension.
+Users that write their own pre/post processing steps need to have the knowledge about whether the step includes the operators that is built-in support or supported in onnxruntime-extensions.
 For example, for some ops like `ConvertImageToBGR` which requires other extensions may be incompatible with ort-web, user need to exclude this kind of ops to generate proper models.

 Here are some examples to describe the pre/post processing which is exactly same with [superresolution](https://github.com/microsoft/onnxruntime-extensions/blob/main/onnxruntime_extensions/tools/add_pre_post_processing_to_model.py#L89)